Table of Contents

 version

-The number of updates for the current mesh block; a larger version indicates more updates.
-If the version of a mesh block increases after calling updateSceneMesh, it indicates that its content has changed.
+The number of times the current mesh block has been updated; a higher version indicates more updates.
+If the version of a mesh block increases after calling updateSceneMesh, it means that its content has changed.